 One common difficulty for many 2e children is their low-academic self-concept.
 As a result of repeated academic or social failures, they are often prone to experiencing feelings of fear, self-doubt, or chronic worry.
 They may become easily discouraged and reluctant to persevere through difficult or unfamiliar tasks, oftentimes rendering them more vulnerable to behavior challenges, negative mindsets, and inaccurate beliefs about their abilities.
+Left unaddressed, this can impact individuals throughout their adult years, creating a cycle of shame and guilt for the years of unfulfilled potential.

 Some gifted and 2e children fall through the cracks in the education system because their exceptionalities mask each other.
 Others do their best to compensate for their weaknesses throughout elementary school but begin to struggle with the increasing demands of middle school or high school.

 Others do well academically but struggle with important interpersonal, coping, or communication skills.
 These skills are not present at birth.
-Just like arithmetic and reading skills, we have to provide explicit instruction and multiple opportunities for children to practice and master social-emotional skills and improve their social and emotional intelligence.
+Just like arithmetic and reading skills, we have to provide explicit instruction and multiple opportunities for individuals to practice and master social-emotional skills and improve their social and emotional intelligence.
 Unfortunately, we cannot rely on schools to do this!
 Parents play an invaluable role in the development of these and other essential life skills that gifted and 2e children require to navigate the social and academic world.

-My approach incorporates the latest research on positive psychology, neuroscience, social and emotional learning, cognitive behavioral techniques, and a variety of evidence-based strategies designed to promote overall well-being and a lifelong love of learning.
+My approach incorporates the latest research on positive psychology, neuroscience, social and emotional learning, cognitive-behavioral techniques, and a variety of evidence-based strategies designed to promote overall well-being and a lifelong love of learning.

 - Social skills and communication difficulties